More than 50 million people across the USA suffer from allergies each year.

 Aside from floating dander, allergenic compounds in pet’s saliva, urine and feces can also become airborne as they degrade and cause respiratory problems in people with a pet allergy.

-If you are sensitive to pet allergens like dander you can experience the following symptoms:
+If you are sensitive to pet allergens like dander and waste byproducts you can experience the following symptoms:

 - Coughing and sneezing fits.